Homemade Simple Syrup

 Storage tips

 Simple syrup will keep the longest in an airtight, food-safe container, such as a jar or bottle.
+Store it, sealed, in the fridge for up to one month.

-A mason jar is perfect for this because you can easily dip in a spoon to measure or pour it out into a jigger.
+A mason jar is perfect for this because you can easily dip in a spoon to measure or pour it out into a jigger *.
 I love using these pour-spout lids for mason jars when I plan to make a lot of cocktails.

 Simple syrup substitutes

 You can use a number of pantry staples as a substitute.
-Honey, maple and agave nectar are all liquid sweeteners you can use instead.

 Does simple syrup need to boil?

 No, it doesn’t.
 You simply need to dissolve the sugar in water, which can be done with or without heat.
+If you’re making it on the stove, boiling will evaporate some of the liquid, making it thicker.

 Does simple syrup go bad?